-James is thrilled to present his first show with CGMC as their new Artistic Director.
-He is also music director for VOX3, www.vox3.org, choir master/organist at St. Helena’s Episcopal Church in Burr Ridge, Illinois.
-He primarily works as a coach, accompanist and music director for the Theater Conservatory of Chicago College of Performing Arts at Roosevelt University, where he has also served as Adjunct Professor of Music Theory/History and German Diction.
+James J. Morehead is the 3rd-ever Artistic Director of the Chicago Gay Men’s Chorus.
+He is also co-artistic director for VOX3, www.vox3.org, and music director at Immanuel Lutheran Church in Evanston, Illinois.
+He primarily works as a coach, accompanist and music director in the city of Chicago.
+He previously taught at the Theater Conservatory of Chicago College of Performing Arts at Roosevelt University, where he has also served as Adjunct Professor of Music Theory/History and German Diction.
 James received his MM in Piano Performance and Music Theory from Roosevelt University and his BM from Duquesne University.

 As a Music Director, James has worked on the Non-Equity Jeffs Award Ceremony, See What I Wanna See in the Steppenwolf Garage series 2013 and has also done The Wiz (Jeff Nominated: Music Direction), Dessa Rose (Jeff Nominated: Music Direction), bare (Jeff Nominated: Music Direction), Passing Strange (Jeff Nominated: Music Direction), AIDA, Jerry Springer- the Opera, Trouble in Tahiti, The Rainbow Connection, the Mikado, The Impresario, Barber of Seville, The Old Maid and the Thief, Two Gentlemen of Verona, Sondheim in the Park, The Wandering Scholar, The Bear, Reagan’s Children, Something Schwartz, The Way We War, Copacabana, Cupid and Psyche, Promises, Promises Screwed Up People, Flaherty and Ahrens On and Off and The Tony Goes To, The Tony Goes II, and Once, Twice, Three Times a Tony among many others.